divinoschaeffer/Automatic-loop-collapsing/docs/USAGE.md

 Before using the Automatic Loop Collapsing tool, ensure that you have the following prerequisites:

 - Installed all the dependencies as described in the [installation guide](./INSTALL.md).
+- Installed the Automatic Loop Collapsing tool as described in the [installation guide](./INSTALL.md).
 - Familiarized yourself with the [feature definitions](./FEATURE_DEFINITIONS.md).
 - Ensure that your input file is in the correct format i.e., it should contain the loops that you want to collapse along with the `#pragma trahrhe collapse(N)` directive.